w9-labs/w9-mail/README.md

 - `/docs` page with API usage
 - `/api/send` endpoint sending via Microsoft SMTP (STARTTLS)
 - `/api/accounts` CRUD for sender accounts

+## Service-to-Service Usage

+Applications (such as **w9-tools**) call the API by presenting a JWT in the `Authorization: Bearer` header.
+Obtain the token by logging in via `/api/auth/login` (with an admin or dev account).
+Common endpoints:

+- `POST /api/send` – send an email using an account/alias.
+Request body requires camelCase `isHtml`.
+- `GET/PUT /api/settings/default-sender` – fetch or change the default sender (account vs alias) used for transactional mail.
+- `GET /api/accounts`, `GET /api/aliases` – list available Microsoft-backed senders.

+When integrating with w9-tools set `W9_MAIL_API_URL` (usually `https://w9.nu`) and `W9_MAIL_API_TOKEN=<JWT>` inside `/etc/default/w9`.
+The tools admin panel can then fetch the sender list and let you choose the default without touching w9-mail directly.

 ## Deployment Notes